Ross J. Fiedler

 Representative Matters

-Bed Bath & Beyond, Inc. — Representing Bed Bath & Beyond, Inc. and 73 of its affiliates in their Chapter 11 cases in the U.S. Bankruptcy Court for the District of New Jersey.
-Bed Bath & Beyond is the largest home goods retailer in the United States, offering everything from bed linens to cookware to home organization, baby care, and more.
-Bed Bath & Beyond operates hundreds of stores and employs approximately 14,000 people across North America.
-Through its Chapter 11 case, Bed Bath & Beyond will conduct an orderly and value-maximizing wind down of its business, while simultaneously marketing a sale of all or part of the business.
-Prior to the Chapter 11 filing, advised Bed Bath & Beyond on a series of complex transactions, including an underwritten public offering for up to $1 billion in proceeds and a concurrent significant amendment of its credit agreement to decelerate the debt, waive certain defaults, and upsize the FILO facility by $100 million.
+Bed Bath & Beyond, Inc. — Representation of Bed Bath & Beyond, Inc. and 73 of its affiliates in their Chapter 11 cases in the U.S. Bankruptcy Court for the District of New Jersey.
+Bed Bath & Beyond, then the largest home goods retailer in the United States, offered everything from bed linens to cookware to home organization, baby care and more.
+Through its Chapter 11 case, Bed Bath & Beyond conducted a value maximizing sale transaction for substantially all of its intellectual property assets and an orderly wind down of its business pursuant to a consensual Chapter 11 plan.

 Genesis Global Capital, LLC — Representation of an ad hoc group of creditors of Genesis Global Capital, a provider of lending and borrowing services for digital assets and fiat currency primarily to and from institutional and high net worth individual customers, in connection with Genesis’s Chapter 11 bankruptcy cases in the United States Bankruptcy Court for the Southern District of New York.